Euro zone bond yields edge up, eyes on ECB, U.S. jobs data

-Dec 3 (Reuters) - Euro zone bond yields edged up on Friday as investors awaited speakers from the European Central Bank and U.S. jobs data at the end of a volatile week which featured sharp falls linked to fears of the new Omicron variant of the coronavirus.
+Dec 3 (Reuters) - Euro zone bond yields edged up on Friday as investors focused on the European Central Bank and U.S. jobs data at the end of a volatile week which featured sharp falls linked to fears of the new Omicron variant of the coronavirus.

-Yields also saw upward pressures during the week as the U.S. Federal Reserve signalled it could end bond purchases earlier than previously anticipated amid concerns over higher inflation.
+Yields this week also saw upward pressures during the week as the U.S. Federal Reserve signalled it could end bond purchases earlier than previously anticipated amid concerns over higher inflation.

+Focus was on the ECB on Friday, where President Christine Lagarde said the bank may set policy for a relatively short period at this month's meeting given heightened uncertainty.

-Germany's 10-year yield, the benchmark for the bloc, was up 1 basis point to -0.36% by 0813 GMT on Friday after a sharp fall on Thursday that pushed it to the lowest since September.
+Bonds largely shrugged off the speech and Germany's 10-year yield, the benchmark for the bloc, was unchanged at -0.37% by 1113 GMT after a sharp fall on Thursday that pushed it to the lowest since September.
 DE10YT=RR

+Italian 10-year yields were down less than a basis point to 0.95%.
+That pushed the closely watched risk premium over German peers further down to 131 bps, after it rose to the highest since November 2020 earlier this week.
+IT10YT=RR, DE10IT10=RR

+"Most of (Lagarde's) comments were similar to comments made previously except perhaps for faint signs of worry about the current COVID wave," said Antoine Bouvet, senior rate strategist at ING in London.

 The U.S. non-farm payrolls data release will follow at 1330 GMT, which a Reuters poll expects to add another 550,000 jobs in November, up from 531,000 in October.